TommyTeaVee/workadventure/docs/maps/troubleshooting.md

 ![](images/x-frame-options.png)

-`X-Frame-Options: DENY` or `X-Frame-Options: SAMEORIGIN` will prevent WorkAdventure from loading the page.
+`X-Frame-Options: DENY` or `X-Frame-Options: SAMEORIGIN` will prevent Qtune from loading the page.
-`Content-Security-Policy` header have also the potential to prevent WorkAdventure from loading the page.
+`Content-Security-Policy` header have also the potential to prevent Qtune from loading the page.

 If the website you are trying to embed has one of these headers set, here are your options: